 - Contact either SSA or DHS by the new date to begin the process of resolving their TNC.

 I-9 and E-Verify Compliance

 Hiring employees and verifying their employment eligibility is not a simple procedure.
-Employers face ever-changing regulatory requirements and failure to fully comply can bring significant civil or criminal penalties.
+Employers face ever-changing regulatory requirements and failure to fully comply with Form I-9 rules can bring significant civil or criminal penalties.
 One of the measures that employers can take to ensure workers are legally authorized to get a job in the U.S. is to use E-Verify.
 By comparing information on an applicant’s Form I-9 to the records of the DHS and the SSA, E-Verify is an effective system for meeting federal employment requirements and policies that can dramatically reduce employers’ liability.

 Employers using electronic I-9 systems integrated with E-Verify have a significant advantage over organizations that complete I-9s on paper and manually enter E-Verify cases.
-This is the most efficient way to help manage completion and storage of the Form I-9 with the possibility of audit trail, management reports, automated error checking, and electronic signature feature.
+This is the most efficient way to help manage the completion and storage of Form I-9 with the possibility of audit trail, management reports, automated error checking, and electronic signature feature.
 As a result, employers can reduce the burden of a complex and time-consuming process while being prepared in the event of an audit.

-In case of interruptions, such as recent federal shutdown, electronic I-9 systems queue up I-9 forms and automatically submit them as soon as the E-Verify system comes back online.
+In case of interruptions, such as the recent federal shutdown, electronic I-9 systems queue up I-9 forms and automatically submit them as soon as the E-Verify system comes back online.
 However, even electronic I-9 users can expect longer processing time because of the number of accumulated cases submitted during the 35-day lapse.Use an electronic I-9 solution to closely follow all the latest E-Verify updates, requirements and deadlines and ensure compliance.